jeromedruais/jd-Drupal-deployment-on-Kubernetes/docs/deploy-with-docker-on-linuxone.md

 containers, as there are quite a few images ready to for your to use.
 You can browse the list of images that are compatable with LinuxONE by doing a search on the ['s390x'](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=s390x&starCount=0) tag.
-We will start off with everyone's favorite demo: an installation of WordPress.
+We will start off with everyone's favorite demo: an installation of drupal.
 These instructions assume a base RHEL 7.2 image.
 If you are using Ubuntu, please follow the separate [instructions](docs/ubuntu.md)